- In London City Pass LONDON PASS

 - 18 Conclusion

-This Ticketbar London City Pass, available on the website Ticketbar offers a great opportunity to help you manage your trip to London.
+This Tiqets London City Pass, available on the website Tiqets offers a great opportunity to help you manage your trip to London.
 There are several similar but slightly different passes on offer here.
 For the purpose of this article, we will focus on the London City Pass – London Eye access (available here).

 This pass covers discounted access to a wide range of London attractions.
 Highlights include free access to the London Eye and Buckingham Palace (or Tower Bridge if Buckingham Palace is closed)

 You will also get discounts of 20% off a huge range of other London attractions, museums and galleries.
 And one of the best value pieces on this pass?
 Free airport transfer, and access on one day to the Hop on Hop off Bus network.